 Q2.
 Do liberal studies have to be approved by the engineering school?
 If a course is not on a list, is there still potential for it to be approved as a liberal studies?

 A2.
 Liberal studies courses taken at Cornell by BEE students must be approved by the College of Engineering.
 A list of all approved courses may be found here.
-Don’t forget the “Other Yes” and “Other No” tabs, which list courses proposed by students for liberal studies credit that have been either approved or disapproved by the College of Engineering.
+Don’t forget the “Currently Approved Petitions, “Denied Petitions” and “Expired/Expiring Petitions” tabs, which list courses proposed by students for liberal studies credit that have been either approved or disapproved by the College of Engineering.

-If a course is not on any of the approved lists, it may be approved under the following conditions:
+If a course is not on any of the tabs above, there is a petition process here.

 Liberal studies courses transferred in or taken during study abroad are approved by the BEE department.
 However, neither BEE nor the CoE can approve FWS course substitutions taken after you begin study at Cornell.
 That is the prerogative of the Knight Writing Institute.